BU-Spark/ml-spare-it-contamination/5.Deployment/README.md

 <img width="356" alt="Screenshot 2024-12-03 at 9 16 26 AM" src="https://github.com/user-attachments/assets/1cf23ceb-6c1e-4dca-99f6-cbb98b39ae65">

-This model achieves 0.587 mAP@50, although we are careful not to directly compare it to the models trained during the POC phase because we also used an improved version of the validation dataset for a more robust model evaluation which was not used in the POC phase.
-The details of this are outlined in `4.POC/spare-it-segmentation-model.ipynb`.
-Therefore, we also trained the model with just the original Spare-it dataset using the new train-val split and this yielded a baseline performance of 0.539 mAP@50.
+This model achieves 0.587 mAP@50, although we are careful not to directly compare it to the models trained during the POC phase because we also used an improved version of the validation dataset for a more robust model evaluation which was not used in the POC phase - the details of this are outlined in `4.POC/spare-it-segmentation-model.ipynb`.
+Therefore, we established the baseline performance by retraining the model with just the original Spare-it dataset using the new train-val split and this achieved 0.539 mAP@50.